LucianoLaratelli/laratel.li/resources/cv.md

 ### Dwolla

 - Software Engineer
-- April 2022 -> Present
+- April 2022 -> September 2023
 - Fully remote

-Built out API endpoints with API Gateway and TypeScript for internal microservices deployed using Serverless as part of an event-driven architecture.

-Wrote new microservices from request validation and parsing to triggering business logic in other services using SNS and SQS, down to storing data using DynamoDB.

-Maintained existing Scala microservices, using the Cats and Cats Effect libraries.

-Contributed to design of an external API for a new initiative.
-Helped determine layout of DynamoDB tables using single-table design principles.
+I was on the five-person team that built out [Dwolla Connect](https://www.dwolla.com/dwolla-connect/), a new payment-processing API.
+It’s an event-driven system built using the [Serverless ](https://www.serverless.com/) framework to configure AWS Lambda, SQS/SNS, and DynamoDB.
+We wrote the system in TypeScript using the [fp-ts](https://gcanti.github.io/fp-ts/) typed functional programming library.

-Became a resource for the team on the [fp-ts](https://gcanti.github.io/fp-ts/) typed functional programming library.
+Became a resource for the team on fp-ts.
 I wrote an internal document on best practices for this library.

-Took ownership of internal developer experience, including writing a plugin for the Scala build tool to maintain git hooks (for use with formatters) after identifying that a suitable tool didn't exist.

-Contributed to internal RFCs on improving microservice testing and platform alerting.
+Contributed to internal RFCs on topics including improving microservice testing, platform alerting, runtime validation (using [Zod](https://zod.dev/)), and sandbox simulations.

+Designed and implemented a load-testing plan for Dwolla Connect, yielding actionable, data-backed performance improvements that lowered response times by 25% for our most critical workloads.
+I built this system in Clojure and scaled it to 30 transactions per second before switching to generate requests for use with the [vegeta](https://github.com/tsenart/vegeta) load testing tool.

+Wrote a visualization tool for the new system that parsed the Serverless YAML files and wrote [D2](https://d2lang.com/) markup to generate diagrams of the new Dwolla Connect system.
+This resulting diagrams aided design discussions and helped team members in understanding the system.
+I identified critical subsystems and generated individual diagrams for those in addition to the primary “whole system” diagram.

+Maintained and expanded legacy Scala microservices, using the Cats and Cats Effect libraries.

 ### Flexibits, Inc.